openstack-archive/fuel-library/deployment/puppet/ceph/README.md

-Mirantis Puppet module for Ceph
+Fuel Puppet module for Ceph
 ===============================

 About
 -----

 This is a Puppet module to install a Ceph cluster inside of OpenStack.
-This module has been developed specifically to work with Mirantis Fuel for OpenStack.
+This module has been developed specifically to work with Fuel for OpenStack.

 * Puppet: http://www.puppetlabs.com/